prgodlonton/pod-chaos-monkey/README.md

 ### In Cluster

-Run `kubectl apply -f ./manifests/run.yaml` to run the program within the cluster or with `make start` It will be deployed to the workloads namespace and will select only those pods created via `./manifests/setup.yaml` as candidates for deletion.
+Run `kubectl apply -f ./manifests/run.yaml` to run the program within the cluster or with `make start`.
+It will be deployed to the workloads namespace and will select only those pods created via `./manifests/setup.yaml` as candidates for deletion.
 The `./manifests/run.yaml` will also create the necessary cluster role and bind this cluster role onto the default